 Learn more about our Transitional Housing Programs.

-Permanent Supportive Housing
+Supportive Housing

 We also offer permanent supportive housing to homeless women with co-occurring disorders through the Bernalillo County Community Connections Housing Program.
 Women are placed in safe apartments and homes in Albuquerque while receiving wrap-around services, including: case management, family support, vocational services, and groups focused on recovery and mental health.

-Learn more about our Permanent Supportive Housing Program.
+Learn more about our Supportive Housing Program.

-Learn more about POPSS.
+Learn more about Peer Drop-In (PDI) Program.